biasedbit/compression-tests/README.md

 comp-test
 =========

-Proof of concept to test alternative fixes for github.com/segmentio/kafka-go/zstd's leaky impl.
+Proof of concept to test alternative fixes for github.com/segmentio/kafka-go/zstd's leak.

 Uses strings made up of UUIDs as data to compress (not great for compression).